 (Photo credit: @ort_farms)

 The six-acre corn maze at Ort Farms has been known to stump some of the hardiest explorers in the Garden State, but we think you’re up to the challenge.
-The corn maze is part of Ort Farms’ Fall Festival, and tickets are required for entry.
-Each year the corn maze supports a different charity, and this year the recipient is the Long Valley Food Pantry.
+The corn maze is part of Ort Farms’ Fall Festival, which runs from 9/3 to 11/1 (corn maze starts 9/5 – 11/6), and tickets are required for entry.
 Be sure to check the farm’s Facebook or Instagram for the latest information.

 Stony Hill Farms | 15 North Road, Chester